AnyJunk Fly Tipping Report 2011

 It is clear that a 4.1% increase in enforcement action has played a more important role but the successful prosecution rate is still low at 0.4% and needs to be reviewed.

-Click here to download the full report and if you have any suggestions about improving the way in which fly-tipping is dealt with in your area, we’d love to hear from you!
+If you have any suggestions about improving the way in which fly-tipping is dealt with in your area, we’d love to hear from you!